palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 ![homepage.png](/img/homepage.png)

 The campaign browser provides a simple interface to look up individual filers and search for individual campaign contributions.
 You can search for a candidate and see all of their associated committees they created to run for a specific office.
 On top of that, you can pull of the individual committee see how much many came in and out of that campaign.
-And if you want the data for that specific committee all you have to do is click the download tab and select your preferred format.
+And if you want the data for that specific committee, all you have to do is click the download tab and select your preferred format.

 <iframe src="//giphy.com/embed/5xtDarslFDhL7MZTE4g" width="500" height="281" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>